zaultavangar/ECommerceApp/README.md

 ## Business Needs
 The application address the needs of a business owner in the e-commerce sector who seeks to:
 - Manage a diverse product line
-- Hanlde customer orders and payments efficiently
+- Handle customer orders and payments efficiently
 - Notify customers of payment statuses via email
 - Enhance overall business operations and scalability through digital solutions